neo4j-devtools/relate/packages/cli/docs/extension.md

   $ relate extension:install [NAME]

 OPTIONS
-  -V, --version=version          Version to install -e, --environment=environment  Name of the environment to run the command against
+  -V, --version=version          Version to install (semver), or path to tarball -e, --environment=environment  Name of the environment to run the command against

 ALIASES